(Image Credit: Rand Bleimeister/UCLA)

 Gaby Bentley did not feature in the win over East Carolina, but came off the bench to play 15 minutes in Old Dominion’s 5-0 drubbing of William & Mary.

 This week: drew 1-1 with Holy Cross; lost 1-0 to Boston University

 Teresa Morrissey played every minute for Rhode Island this week, coming up with 4 saves in the overtime draw with Holy Cross and another 2 saves in the loss to Boston University.

 Southeast Missouri State (Siena Senatore)

-This week: lost 5-0 to Arizona; lost 4-0 to Arizona State
+This week: lost 1-0 to Arkansas State